galande/smartCropInsuranceCorda/README.md

 ## Oracle
 1. It will be weather oracle which take external weather history data using can decide wheather its rainy or drought area and as per weather criteria/conditions provided in Product, insured amount will be deposited to farmers automatically.

+## Running the nodes
+Open a terminal and go to the project root directory and type: (to deploy the nodes using bootstrapper)

+./gradlew clean deployNodes

+Then type: (to run the nodes)

+./build/nodes/runnodes